 What is ethical fashion, why is it important, and why are we just hearing about it now?
-Well, to answer these questions we start with what is wrong with clothing production today.
-Most clothing available in stores today is produced in an unethical manner using sweatshop and/or child labour to ensure a larger profit margin.
-You might have seen a few of my recent fashion posts, its everywhere!
+To answer these questions, we start with what is wrong with clothing production today.

-Manufacturers use unsustainable fabrics like non-organic cotton (dubbed as natural, it accounts for almost 25% of all pesticide use) and polyester (which is a petroleum by-product).
+Manufacturers use unsustainable fabrics like non-organic cotton (dubbed as natural, which accounts for almost 25% of all pesticide use) and polyester (which is a petroleum by-product).

-Why Ethical Fashion?
-We are all responsible for how our own lifestyles affect the environment (Obvs).
-Simple measures can be taken to achieve big changes by simply switching our buying patterns to include products made of low impact materials.
-Positive pressure on businesses who have yet to voluntarily clean up their acts is very easily applied by simply choosing not to spend money on their products, and helping ñ little by little ñ to grow the businesses who have made an explicit commitment to responsible business practice.
+Positive pressure on businesses who have yet to clean up their acts voluntarily is very easily applied by simply choosing not to spend money on their products and helping little by little to grow the businesses that have made an explicit commitment to responsible business practice.

 The wonderful thing about the booming ethical fashion industry is the vast variety of designs, colours, cuts, fabrics and sizes now available.

 Designers with hearts are creating beautiful, sexy, edgy, classic, current, imaginative, and, yes, flattering pieces.
 Ethics will not be compromised, and thankfully, neither will the look and feel of their work.

 Reducing our footprint can be done without making any sacrifices.